fiberplane/fpx/fp-services/README.md

 - User management with SQLite database (using Cloudflare D1)
 - JWT token generation and verification
 - RSA key pair generation and management
+- Scheduled job to refresh AI credits for all users on the daily

 ## Prerequisites